UNICEF and the Sustainable Development Goals

 Achieve gender equality and empower all women and girls.

-Gender equality is a human right.
-It is also a precondition for reducing poverty and advancing development.
-UNICEF works across the world so that girls and boys enjoy the same rights, resources, opportunities and protections.
-We embed gender results across our programming to ensure all children grow, learn and thrive – no matter their gender.
-Our focuses include positive parenting, adolescent girls’ empowerment, and data analysis to help governments identify barriers to gender equality.
+Gender equality is a fundamental human right.
+It's also a precondition for economic growth and prosperity.
+UNICEF works across the world so that all children enjoy the same resources, opportunities and protections, no matter their gender.
+We focus on programmes that empower girls and young women, on positive parenting, and on data analysis to help governments address barriers to gender equality.

 Implementing SDG 5?
 Learn how to start.